PennyLaneAI/catalyst/doc/dev/installation.rst

-In a second step, it obtains the latest Catalyst wheel from the TestPyPI server and creates hard links from the wheel code to the frontend code of the repository, in order to allow working directly with the frontend repository codebase and at the same time test the changes while using the installed Catalyst wheel libraries, hence avoiding compilation.
+In a second step, it obtains the latest Catalyst wheel from the TestPyPI server and creates hard links from the wheel code to the frontend code of the repository, in order to allow working directly with the frontend code of the repository and at the same time test the changes while using the installed Catalyst wheel libraries, hence avoiding compilation.

 Further Steps